Your first two weeks

 The RCS-Eye website has important information on a host of other matters related to your arrival and life in Dublin.
 The site is continuously updated so please check in regularly for the most up-to-date information.

-Orientation and registration takes place at the start of your course and will be delivered online this year during the first two weeks of the programme.
+Orientation and registration takes place at the start of your course and will be delivered online this year during the first two weeks of the programme – your term dates are available here.
 It comprises a series of introductory lectures which will lay the groundwork to ensure that you are fully appraised of all academic and non-academic matters, to allow you to flourish as a student in the University.

 All new students will be provided with the following in advance of their first day: